 If you are a registered stockholder, the individuals named on the proxy card will vote your shares in the manner you indicate on your proxy card.
 You may vote for all, some or none of the director nominees.
 You may also abstain from voting.
-If your proxy card is signed and returned but does not contain specific voting instructions, your shares willbe voted "FOR" the election of the directors named as nominees in this Proxy Statement, "FOR" the ratification of the appointment of our independent registered public accounting firm; "FOR" the approval of the compensation of our named executive officers as disclosed in this Proxy Statement, and for the frequency of the approval of the compensation of our named executive officers every "ONE YEAR".
+If your proxy card is signed and returned but does not contain specific voting instructions, your shares will be voted "FOR" the election of the directors named as nominees in this Proxy Statement, "FOR" the ratification of the appointment of our independent registered public accounting firm; "FOR" the approval of the compensation of our named executive officers as disclosed in this Proxy Statement, and "FOR" the approval of the amendments of the Amended and Restated Certificate of Incorporation.
 If any other matters are properly presented at the Annual Meeting for consideration, the persons named as proxies on the enclosed proxy card will vote your shares on such matters as they think best in their own discretion.

 If your shares are held in "street name," you have the right to direct your bank or brokerage firm how to vote your shares, and the record holder is required to vote your shares in accordance with your instructions.
 If you do not give instructions to your bank or brokerage firm, it will nevertheless be entitled to vote your shares with respect to "routine" items, but it will not be permitted to vote your shares with respect to "non-routine" items.
-In the case of a non-routine item, your shares will be considered "broker non-votes" on that proposal.
+In the case of a non- routine item, your shares will be considered "broker non-votes" on that proposal.